Heaters Heaters — Do You Need a Pool Heater? Complete Decision Guide 2026

 Usage Patterns and Family Needs

 Consider when and how often you plan to use your pool.
 Early morning swimmers, evening users, and families with children especially benefit from consistent water temperatures.
 Children require warmer water (82-84°F) than adults for comfortable swimming.
+Not sure what to actually set yours to?
+See our guide to the ideal pool temperature for every swimmer and budget.

 If you host pool parties or swim for exercise year-round, a heater transforms your pool from a seasonal amenity to a year-round investment.
 Without heating, you're essentially paying for a pool that sits unused 6-9 months per year in most climates.